 Robert Pondiscio is senior fellow and vice president for external affairs at the Thomas B. Fordham Institute.
-He also teaches civics at Democracy Prep Public Schools, a network of high-performing charter schools based in Harlem, New York.
-He writes and speaks extensively on education and education-reform issues, with an emphasis on literacy, curriculum, teaching, and urban education.
+He writes and speaks extensively on education and education-reform issues, with an emphasis on literacy, curriculum, civic education, and classroom practice.
 His 2019 book, How the Other Half Learns, based on a year of observations at New York City’s Success Academy network of charter schools, was praised as “morally disturbing” and “unsparingly honest” by the New York Times.
-After twenty years in journalism, including senior positions at TIME and BusinessWeek, Robert became a fifth-grade teacher at a struggling South Bronx public school in 2002.
-He subsequently served as vice president for the Core Knowledge Foundation.
-Robert’s articles and op-ed columns on education have appeared in the Wall Street Journal, the Atlantic, the New York Daily News, Education Next, and many other publications.
-A frequent speaker and expert guest on education issues, he has appeared on the Fox News Channel, CNN, and elsewhere.
+After twenty years in journalism, including senior positions at TIME and Business Week, Robert became a fifth-grade teacher at a struggling South Bronx public school in 2002.
+He subsequently served as vice president for the Core Knowledge Foundation, and taught civics at Democracy Prep Public Schools, a network of high-performing charter schools based in Harlem, New York.